 Common Market Practices.
-The 2019 ABA study of private company M&A deal points observed that more than nine of 10 M&A purchase agreements included EOR provisions.
-This result was consistent with the previous ABA studies (2005-2017) in which EOR provisions were included in between 76% and 94% of reviewed deals.
+The 2021 ABA study of private company M&A deal points observed that more than 97% of reported M&A purchase agreements included EOR provisions.
+This result was consistent with the previous ABA studies (2005-2019) in which EOR provisions were included in between 76% and 95% of reviewed deals.

 Common EOR Exceptions.
-Because EOR provisions often include carve-outs for fraud, equitable remedies, and (to a lesser extent) intentional breaches and/or willful misconduct, the seller may claim that the buyer's arguments regarding an EOR provision unfairly capturing claims not properly within a purchase agreement's indemnification provision are misplaced
+Because EOR provisions often include carve-outs for fraud, equitable remedies, and (to a lesser extent) intentional breaches and/or willful misconduct, the seller may claim that the buyer's arguments regarding an EOR provision unfairly capturing claims not properly within a purchase agreement's indemnification provision are misplaced.